The ACAC Presents

 Boston Ice Dance Weekend

 at The Skating Club of Boston

-Welcoming Boston Ice Dance Weekend to The Skating Club of Boston!
+Welcome to the 2nd Annual Boston Ice Dance Weekend at The Skating Club of Boston!

 The ACAC is thrilled to welcome everyone to The Skating Club of Boston to skate in both the West Rink and the Tenley E. Albright Performance Center throughout the weekend of activities.
-Meals will be created and provided by Executive Chef Mark Flemming and his catering team.
-For Saturday evening, plan on enjoying a Dinner Dance featuring the well-known Bo Winiker Band in the Club’s beautiful Frieling Club Lounge.
+Once again, meals will be created and provided by Executive Chef Mark Flemming and his catering team.
+Saturday evening will feature the well-known Bo Winiker Band in the Club’s beautiful Frieling Club Lounge.

 Please take a look at the schedule below for more details.
 Use this link to register for the weekend.
-There is Early Bird pricing available through May 31st as well as options to participate just for the social, off-ice activities, or you can select your options a la carte as well.
-This year’s theme for the weekend will be “Tropical” so feel free to wear your bright, flowered Hawaiian shirts.
+Early Bird pricing is available through May 31st, and options to participate just for the social, off-ice activities, or you can select your options a la carte as well.

 About Boston Ice Dance Weekend